siddjain/siddjain.github.io/README.md

 And the `dest_dir` is committed to the `gh-pages` branch.
 This is how it works.
 You can run this command yourself if you want to build manually although its nice to automate the work through Travis CI.

+How are the posts written in asciidoc converted to HTML?
+This is done using the [jekyll-asciidoc](https://github.com/asciidoctor/jekyll-asciidoc)
+Ruby gem defined in the [Gemfile](Gemfile).

 ## References

 - https://docs.travis-ci.com/user/deployment/pages/